couple looking over documents while sitting on the couch

 Flood Endorsement

-Most standard homeowners insurance policies do not cover flooding.3 If you live in a high-risk area, adding flood coverage to your policy can protect you in case of disaster.
+Most standard homeowners insurance policies don’t cover flooding.
+If you live in a high-risk area, adding flood coverage to your policy can protect you in case of disaster.
 Some areas may even mandate you add flood coverage to your policy.

-Recommended if: You live in a high-risk flood area, or if mandated by state laws.
+Recommended if: You live in a high-risk flood area, or it’s mandated by state laws.

 Earthquake Endorsement

 Earthquake endorsements can help you cover costs associated with earthquake damage.
-This can include anything from removing debris to necessary living costs while your home is being repaired.
-Some exclusions apply – possibly land or vehicle damage – so be sure to ask your insurance agent what your policy covers.4
+It can include anything from removing debris to necessary living costs while your home is being repaired.
+Some exclusions apply – possibly land or vehicle damage – so be sure to ask your insurance agent what your policy covers.

 Recommended if: You live in an area prone to earthquakes, such as California.